 So if you own a business, it’s important for you to care about social media.
 To consider social media’s impact on your brand.
 It’s where your audience spends a lot of time.

-In our skill guide on digital and social media, we cover the role that social media can play for your brand.
+In our digital media guide, we cover the role social media can play for your brand.

-Social media has a unique ability to be both an incoming source of information from your consumers.
-And a way to push outgoing communications and message directly to consumers.
+Social media has a unique double ability.
+It’s an incoming source of feedback from customers when they contact you.
+And a way to send outgoing communications directly to those same customers.

 Remember social media is two-way

-Because there are many ways you can use your social media content something that people enjoy and get value from.
-This focus on enjoyable and valuable content raises social media’s impact for your brand.
-It makes consumers welcome your brand into their social media life.
+That’s usually about content and experiences.
+Creating something that customers can enjoy and get value from.
+Focussing on creating enjoyable and valuable content raises your brand’s social media impact.
+It makes customers welcome your brand into their social media world.

-Is your social media a welcome guest in your audience’s life?
+Is your brand's social media a welcome guest?

 Think about the context in which your audience see social media content.
 Think about where and when you see social media content.